dongvt/data-structures/1-linkedList.md

 ```
 We got the data and store into `val`, by default the previous and next pointers will be `None`

-The constructor will have set our tail and head pointers to `None`, in adition we will set a `size` as helper for other functions
+The constructor will have set our tail and head pointers to `None`, in addition we will set a `size` as helper for other functions

 ```python
 def __init__(self):